BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season!
-Geneva's weather can be unpredictable, with cool evenings even in summer.
-A waterproof jacket is essential, as is comfortable walking footwear, as you'll be doing a lot of exploring on foot.
-Don't forget a reusable water bottle; Geneva's tap water is excellent and readily available from public fountains.
+Pack layers, as Geneva's weather can change quickly, even in summer.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Don't forget a reusable water bottle; Geneva's tap water is excellent and readily available from public fountains, saving you money and reducing waste.

 safety